denisecase/streaming-03-rabbitmq/README.md

 1. Open a new terminal window.
 1. Use this new window to run emit_message.py again.
 1. Watch the listing terminal - what do you see?
 A second message?

+:chart: Display a screenshot here that shows your two terminal windows communicating successfully.

 Sending the same message each time is kind of boring.
 This time: